Introduction

 Bytecode Rewriting

-To perform the bytecode rewriting injection strategy, whamm! leverages the walrus Rust library.
-This library loads a Wasm module into an AST representation that can then be traversed and manipulated to inject the instrumentation logic.
+When this strategy is used, the target application bytecode must also be provided to the Whamm! compiler.
+To perform the bytecode rewriting injection strategy, whamm! leverages the orca Rust library.
+This library loads the app.wasm module into an AST representation that can then be traversed and manipulated to directly inject the instrumentation into the application's bytecode.
 Read more about the low-level details in the developers documentation.

 Direct Engine Support